Credit Policy/Titan Store Charging Process

 Deferred Billing Terms is the name Lane uses for our credit policy and the process that allows you to charge your Titan Store purchases to your student account.

 To charge books in the Titan Store, you will need a current Free Application for Federal Student Aid (FAFSA) on file with the Lane Community College Financial Aid Office.
-If you have questions about completing your FAFSA, please contact Enrollment and Student Financial Services.
+If you have questions about completing your FAFSA, please contact Financial Aid at Lane.

-Once Lane has received your FAFSA you will be permitted to charge up to $500 in the Titan Store.
+Once Lane has received your FAFSA you will be permitted to charge up to $500 in the Titan Store during the first 2 weeks of the term.

 It can take 1-2 weeks for Lane to receive your FAFSA from the time you file it, so complete it early.